 Tests used to diagnose Melody were the following:

-The physician took Melody' s history and discovered that her great grandmother may have had CJD, years ago, but it was never confirmed since she had died within a short time after having signs and symptoms of early dementia, muscle twitching, falling, hallucinations, blurred vision, and seizures.
-The patient and family were told that presently there was no cure.
+The physician took Melody’s history and discovered that her great-grandmother might have had CJD, but it was never confirmed since she had died within a short time after having signs and symptoms of early dementia, muscle twitching, falling, hallucinations, blurred vision, and seizures.
+The patient and family were told that presently there is no cure.
 In an attempt to slow the progression of CJD, Interleukins and other medications may need to be used.
 She would also be given medications to control aggressive behavior or agitation.

 Melody was told what was happening to her and that she may become aggressive and agitated and have trouble with her balance and lack coordination as the disease progressed.
 She may develop dementia and delirium and have blurred vision.
 She was determined to make sure that her family was taken care of and requested that a power of attorney was given to her husband and that he would also control all decisions related to her medical care when she was not able to do so.
 Advance Directives were initiated.

-A social worker, working with the family, and admission doctors at the local Veterans Hospital, helped to plan and arrange admission into the hospice unit.
-This would be available when the family needed to provide a safer environment as the disease progressed.
+A social worker, working with the family, and admission doctors at the local Veterans Hospital helped to plan and arrange admission into the hospice unit.
+The hospice unit will be available when the family needs to provide a safer environment as the disease progressed.

 The family was given emotional support and educated on what is currently known about CJD and treatment options.
-Naturally, her daughters were afraid they may have inherited their mother's disease.
+Naturally, her daughters were afraid they might have inherited their mother’s disease.
 A family counseling and support network was given.
-A resource for additional help can be found from the CJD foundation located on the internet site: http://www.cjdfoundation.org/.
+A resource for additional help can be found from the CJD Foundation located on the internet site: http://www.cjdfoundation.org/

 The family was educated on behavior modification and how this can help in controlling unacceptable or dangerous behaviors.
-This consists of rewarding appropriate or positive behaviors and ignoring inappropriate behaviors.
-They were taught how to use reality orientation, with repeated reinforcement of environmental and other cues, to help reduce disorientation.
+Tips of rewarding appropriate or positive behaviors and ignoring inappropriate behaviors will assist the family as the disease progresses.
+They were taught how to use reality orientation with repeated reinforcement of environmental and other cues to help reduce disorientation.

-Prognosis for CJD is usually poor and within 6 months or less of the onset of symptoms, the individual will become incapable of self-care.
-Fatality usually occurs usually within 8 months.
-Some people live 1 to 2 years after diagnosis.
+Prognosis for CJD is usually poor and within six months or less of the onset of symptoms the individual will become incapable of self-care.
+Fatality usually occurs within eight months.
+Some people live one to two years after diagnosis.

-There are several known variants of CJD which differ in the degree of symptoms and course of the disease.
+There are several known variants of CJD which differ in the degree of symptoms and course of the disease5.

-Since some symptoms of CJD are similar to symptoms of other progressive neurological disorders, such as Huntingtons disease or Alzheimers and these diseases have to be ruled out.
-Unique to CJD is that changes in brain tissue, seen at autopsy cause a rapid deterioration of a persons abilities than Alzheimers disease or other types of dementia.
+Since some symptoms of CJD are similar to symptoms of other progressive neurological disorders, such as Huntington’s disease or Alzheimer’s, these diseases have to be ruled out.
+Unique to CJD is that changes in brain tissue, seen at autopsy, cause a more rapid deterioration of a person’s abilities than Alzheimer’s disease or other types of dementia5.

-Today most countries have strict guidelines for management of infected cows and strict restrictions regarding what they are fed, to avoid the potential for transmission of CJD to humans (NIH, 2011).
+Today, most countries have strict guidelines for management of infected cows and strict restrictions regarding what they are fed.
+These restrictions are in place to avoid the potential for transmission of CJD to humans.1